Recognition is the mechanism by which, a decision pronounced in a foreign country, acquires in Romania the authority of res judicata.

 Recognition of foreign decisions is made through the court of law and is called the exequator procedure.

-So, in order to produce effects on the Romanian territory, foreign decisions must be recognized by the court of law.
+In order to produce effects on the Romanian territory, foreign decisions must be recognized by the court in Romania.

 Another important condition is related to the existence of a reciprocity agreement between Romania and the respective state, regarding the effects of foreign decisions.